WiresharkIO/MPC_4_Quadcopter/README.md

 - Tested velocity commands with Flowdeck and Multiranger.
 (Testing)
 - Tested and callibrated positions with Lighthouse positioning system.
 (Testing)
 - Offline drone movement with MPC generated velocities with time-delays.
 (Testing)
+- Online drone manuever with state-estimation.
+(Testing) (Final reference reached is bit-inaccurate)

 TODO:
-- Online drone manuever with state-estimation.
-(30% DONE) (Testing)
+- Debug why, final reference state reached is invloved with inaccuracy.
 - Add dynamic obstacles to the objective function and frame the constraints related to it.